TheCrowned/SU-lab-assistance-tools/send-mail-results/README.md

 - last feedback line
 ```

-If there is no specific feedback for a student, still include a point

-My convention is to note with a star the feedback points that were compulsory to be corrected to pass the lab, in case the current result was fail.
+The convention is to note with a star the feedback points that were compulsory to be corrected to pass the lab, in case the current result was fail.
 I also always put them at the top for clarity.

 The current statuses are `pass, minor, review, fail, none` and should all be self-explanatory, except for `none`.
 That is used for a student who did not submit anything for that lab.
 The only manual work needed at course start is to create a feedback template file, with all students names and emails and the correct structure, to duplicate and to write into for every lab.

 ## Email templates
-The actual texts of the emails are contained the three text files inside the directory `mail-templates`.
-There must be a file `status.txt` for each of the statuses we have.
+The actual texts of the emails are contained into the 4 text files inside the directory `mail-templates/{course-name}`.
+There must be a file `{status}.txt` for each of the statuses we have.
 It should be straightforward to add a new status in the future (i.e. add the status to a list in the script and provide the corresponding email template in the directory).

 Email templates _can_ contain HTML markup, plus a number of placeholders that are replaced per-mail with dynamic content.
 Supported placeholders are `{to-name}, {to-email}, {from-name}, {from-email}, {course-name}, {course-teacher}, {lab-n}, {tips-list}`.